CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 Sometimes, you want a specific property value on a big screen, and another one on a smaller screen.
 This is what [media queries](https://www.w3schools.com/cssref/css3_pr_mediaquery.php) are for.

-In our CSS, let's change some of the properties of our webpage for screens less than 600px.
+In our CSS, let's change some of the properties of our webpage for screens with a width of 600px or less.

 Here's the CSS code to do that.
 Write it at the end of your CSS file.